Kathleen Goligher

-Kathleen Goligher (born 1898) was an Irish spiritualist medium.
+Kathleen Goligher (born 1898, died 1972) was an Irish spiritualist medium.
 Goligher was endorsed by engineer William Jackson Crawford who wrote three books about her.
 She was exposed as a fraud by physicist Edmund Edward Fournier d'Albe in 1921.

-Investigations
+Early life

 Goligher was born in Belfast.
 She held séances in her own home with seven of her family members.

+Investigations of mediumship

 The psychical researcher and engineer William Jackson Crawford (1881–1920) investigated the mediumship of Goligher and claimed she had levitated the table and produced ectoplasm.

 Crawford in his books developed the "Cantilever Theory of Levitation" due to his experiments with Goligher.
 According to his theory the table was levitated by "psychic rods" of ectoplasm which came out of the body of the medium to operate as an invisible cantilever.
 Crawford took flashlight photographs of the substance, which he described as "plasma".
 Crawford investigated Goligher's mediumship at her house for six years before his death.
 Crawford's photographs of Goligher showed that the ectoplasm frequently issued from her vagina.

 There were no scientific controls in the Crawford's séances with Goligher.
 She and her family members had their hands and legs free at all times.
 After Crawford's death the physicist Edmund Edward Fournier d'Albe investigated the medium Goligher at twenty sittings and arrived at the opposite conclusion to Crawford.
 According to d'Albe no ectoplasm or levitation had occurred with Goligher, and he stated he had found evidence of fraud.
 On 22 July 1921 he observed Goligher holding the table with her foot.
 He also discovered that the "ectoplasm" substance in the photographs of Crawford was muslin.
 During a séance d'Albe had observed white muslin between Goligher's feet.

 In a letter to Harry Houdini, d'Albe wrote "I must say I was greatly surprised at Crawford's blindness."
 The conclusion from d'Albe was that the Goligher family were involved in the mediumship trickery and had duped Crawford.
 D'Albe published The Goligher Circle in 1922 which exposed the fraudulent mediumship of Goligher.
 Because of the exposure, she retired from mediumship in the same year.